 I now have a dumbbell rack that goes up to over 100 pounds in my own home gym, and for over 30 years I have used that dumbbell rack thousands and thousands of times.

-This isn't about telling you what I have done, this is about some of the different things You can do, to make them part of your main goal of building a better body, of getting what you want from weight training with dumbbells...
+This isn't about telling you what I have done, this is about some of the different things You can do, to make them part of your main goal of building a better body, and what you want from weight training with dumbbells...

 If you train at a commercial gym; then try setting different goals.